-Our current reality indicates that half of LEAs are below the state average; therefore, aggressive improvement is of vital importance.
-It is important to note, however, that Arizona has only two years of data for its state-wide assessments at the times the goals were set.
-Psychometrically speaking, this was not adequate data to predict trends.
-Therefore, these long-term goals and MIPs will need to be reevaluated as additional state-wide data is received and when a new assessment begins in the 2021-2022 school year to ensure that our criteria of ambitious and attainable goals are met.
+Psychometrically speaking, this is not adequate data to predict trends.
+Therefore, these long-term goals and MIPs will need to be reevaluated as additional state-wide data is received to ensure that our criteria of ambitious and attainable are met.